-NBC News brought Code and Theory onboard to activate their design, product and technical teams, as well as partnering with multiple editorial teams, to achieve toward these two ambitious goals.
+NBC News brought Code and Theory onboard to activate their design, product, and technical teams—as well as partner with multiple editorial teams to achieve toward these two ambitious goals.
 And the four pilot sites had to be ready to launch in 4 months.

 The verticals are Mach (the future, space, and innovation vertical), Better (the lifestyle vertical focused on small obtainable change), Leftfield (the international video first vertical determined to create short docs and features for a younger generation) and Think.

 Partnering with Code and Theory allowed us to super-charge our internal teams and work with some of the most experienced designers in publishing.
 The excellence and velocity that Code and Theory has brought to this project raised the bar on everything—from ideation and strategy to design and development.

 Code and Theory partnered with NBC News in-house teams across a wide range of areas to focus on and rethink existing paradigms, including editorial workflows, design and development processes, design systems, advertising integration, and technical approach.